montyly/montyly.github.io/index.md

 *Former Trail of Bits Engineering Director – Author of Slither – PhD in Program Analysis for Security*

-**_Building secure systems at the edge of innovation—driven by curiosity, grounded in rigor._**

 ---
 ## Philosophy & Approach

-**“True security comes from relentless curiosity—the endless pursuit of hidden truths.”**
+**“Securing systems at the edge of innovation—driven by curiosity, grounded in rigor.”**

 What drives me is the challenge of uncovering non-obvious flaws in complex systems.
 I’m energized by deep technical puzzles, subtle inconsistencies, and the opportunity to explore areas no one has reviewed before.
 Security, to me, is not a checklist—it’s an intellectual journey.